newrelic/nr1-pathpoint/docs/user_manual/v1.5.8/README.md

 ![image](screenshots/touch_test1.png)

-Notice how on this example I changed the Query, in front of count(*), I added three 000, and then I clicked on "Test", to test the Touchpoint.
-Now, you can see the result, on the right; "incorrect validation".
-So now the query, that was right before, is incorrect now.
+In the following example I changed the Query, in front of count(*) I added 100, and then ran the test again.
+Now, you can see the result; "Incorrect validation".
+So now the query, which was right before, is incorrect now.

 ![image](screenshots/test_pathpoint1.png)

-If you chose to change the given Query, test your changes by clicking on "Test", to make sure the Touchpoint is "healthy", if it is, then save them (click on "Save/Update").
-Now, if the validation fails, find out why, and fix it, then test it again until you get the "Successfully validated" message.
+If the validation fails, find out why, and fix it, then test it again until you get the "Successfully validated" message.
+To save your changes click on "Save/Update".

 Please note that if you get an "Incorrect validated" error, when testing a Touchpoint, it might be something as simple as  because you are running the Query on the wrong AccountID.